Comum/js-algorithms-and-data-structures/Algorithms/ALGORITHMS.md

 -   Multiple Pointers - create pointers or values that correspond to an index or position and move toward the beginning, middle or end based on a certain condition.
 -   Sliding Window - create a "window" to handle a subset of data in a large set of data.
 -   Divide and Conquer - divide a data set into smaller chunks and then repeat a process with a subset of data.
+-   Recursion - repeated application of a recursive procedure or definition.
+-   Search - multiple search algorithms